 Nature knows best!
-Some of the best quality cat and kitten foods are the ones that stick to natural and high-quality ingredients.
-Fillers and synthetic ingredients can make the nutrients harder to digest and use, so look for a kitten food that uses only real food ingredients to source all of the nutrients your baby cat needs to thrive.
+Some of the best quality cat and high quality kitten foods are the ones that stick to natural and high-quality ingredients.
+Fillers and synthetic ingredients can make the nutrients harder to digest and use, so look for a good kitten food that uses only real food ingredients to source all of the nutrients your baby cat needs to thrive.

 Here are some of our favourite natural kitten foods: